 Spread the word about BC Wild Salmon Day and what wild Pacific salmon mean to you by using our toolkit, filled with downloadable graphics, sample social posts, and information about our video campaign.

-About BC Wild Salmon Day
+June 1 is BC Wild Salmon Day!

-Thank you to everyone who participated in BC Wild Salmon Day.
+Thank you to everyone who participated in BC Wild Salmon Day in 2022.
 There was an incredible uptake on social media with salmon supporters, advocates, and partners posting hundreds of messages on Instagram, Facebook, and Twitter.
 We had several special messages from partners and friends, including the Ministry of Land, Water, and Resource Sustainability, Hon.
 Minister Josie Osborne, PS Fin Donnelly, Minister George Heyman, Ktunaxa youth speaker Aiyana Twigg, Nuu-chah-nulth Tribal Council Vice-President Mariah Charleson, Charlie Demers (CBC), Bob Kronbauer (VIA), Rick Hansen, Bobs & Lolo (TreeHouse), and so many more!

 We asked and you delivered!
 Thank you for sharing your videos, your messages, and your love of wild salmon on #BCWildSalmonDay.
 The videos below were sent to us by the many wild salmon supporters across British Columbia.
 If you have something you’d like to share, please email firstname.lastname@example.org.